accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Identify moving or flashing content on the screen (e.g. a graphic element, formatting effect or carousel) that is triggered automatically when the screen loads or when content is displayed (see note).
 1. Check that:
-	- the total duration of movement or flashing is less than 5 seconds ;
+	- the total duration of movement or flashing is less than 5 seconds;
 	- or that there is a mechanism (e.g. a button) to stop and restart the movement or flashing;
 	- or the presence of a mechanism (e.g. a button) that allows the moving or flashing content to be hidden and displayed again;
 	- or the presence of a mechanism (such as a button) that allows the content to be displayed without movement or flashing.